-For the quarter ended March 31, 2023, the weighted average interest rate across the Total Portfolio was 4.29% compared to 2.75% as at December 31, 2023.
-This increase reflects the higher interest rate on most of the REIT's mortgage loan, now bearing interest at a floating rate indexed on EURIBOR, as well as the current penalty interest of the Trio mortgage loan (8.6% annually).
-As at March 31, 2024, 28% of the REIT's debt for the Total Portfolio was at fixed interest rates, mostly on short term loans or within properties being marketed for sale.
+For the half year ended June 30, 2024, the weighted average interest rate across the Total Portfolio was

+4.35% compared to 2.75% as at December 31, 2023.
+This increase reflects the higher interest rate on most of the REIT's mortgage loans, now bearing interest at a floating rate indexed on EURIBOR, as well as the penalty interest of the Trio mortgage loan (8.6% annually) prior to the loan extension.
+As at June 30, 2024, 28% of the REIT's debt for the Total Portfolio was at fixed REIT's interest rates, mostly on short term loans or within properties interest rates, mostly on short term loans or within properties being marketed for sale.